finbourne/lusid-sdk-csharp-preview/sdk/docs/PropertyDefinitionsApi.md

             var domain = domain_example;  // string | The domain of the property being updated. var scope = scope_example;  // string | The scope of the property being updated. var code = code_example;  // string | The code of the property being updated.
-Together with the domain and scope this uniquely              identifies the property. var definition = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property. (optional)
+Together with the domain and scope this uniquely              identifies the property. var definition = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property.

             try
             {